Skip to main content

 Estrogen Receptor Signaling and Vascular Function

-Estrogen’s effects on the are mediated primarily through its interaction with specific receptors ∞ estrogen receptor alpha (ERα) and estrogen receptor beta (ERβ).
+Estrogen’s effects on the cardiovascular system are mediated primarily through its interaction with specific receptors ∞ estrogen receptor alpha (ERα) and estrogen receptor beta (ERβ).
 These receptors are widely distributed throughout the cardiovascular system, including endothelial cells, vascular smooth muscle cells, and cardiomyocytes.
 Activation of these receptors triggers a cascade of intracellular events that influence vascular tone, integrity, and inflammatory responses.

 ERα and ERβ can activate both genomic and non-genomic pathways.
 Genomic effects involve the binding of estrogen-receptor complexes to specific DNA sequences, modulating gene expression related to vascular function.
 Non-genomic effects, occurring rapidly, involve membrane-bound receptors and signaling pathways that influence nitric oxide (NO) production.
 Nitric oxide is a potent vasodilator and a critical regulator of endothelial function, inhibiting platelet aggregation and leukocyte adhesion.